 There are two ways to spend less at the salon: pay less per visit, or go less often.
-The second is far more powerful, because almost every beauty bill is frequency times price - and frequency is the number you can actually move.
+The second is far more powerful, because almost every beauty bill is frequency times price, and frequency is the number you can move.
 Stretching each interval by even a week compounds across a year into real money, without switching methods or giving anything up.

 Why frequency is the lever that matters

 Run the arithmetic on anything you book on a schedule.
 Lash fills at three weeks instead of two drops you from roughly seventeen sets a year to thirteen.
 Root touch-ups every five weeks instead of four is ten a year instead of thirteen.
-The per-visit price never changed - you just bought fewer of them.
-Our calculators all expose frequency as an input for exactly this reason: nudge it and watch the annual total move more than any discount would.
+The per-visit price never changed.
+You bought fewer of them.
+Our calculators all expose frequency as an input for this reason: nudge it and watch the annual total move more than any discount would.

 Where stretching is easy and safe